trussworks/react-uswds/docs/adding_new_components.md

 ### Props

-- Require props that are fundamental to the element (such as `id` and `name` for a form input), even if they aren't necessarily "required" HTML attributes.
-Make all other props optional.
+- Require props that are fundamental to the element (such as `id` and `name` for a form input), even if they aren't necessarily "required" HTML attributes. - Make all other props optional.
+- Avoid [conflicting boolean props](https://spicefactory.co/blog/2019/03/26/how-to-avoid-the-boolean-trap-when-designing-react-components/).
+When props are mutually exclusive you likely need to use an enum prop instead.
+See `<Button />`.
 - Extend the standard HTML attributes as props for the primary element in the component.
-For example, a form can have its own props and also extend the `HTMLFormElement`
+For example, see how a form has its own props and also extends the `HTMLFormElement`

 ```javascript
   interface FormProps {